0xh3xa/algorithms/README.md

     }
 ```

+* Performance

-* Observation 1.
+    - Observation 1.
 Much too slow for small subarrays
-    - Each function call needs its own count[] array
+        + Each function call needs its own count[] array
-    - ASCII (256 counts) 100x slower than copy pass for N=2
+        + ASCII (256 counts) 100x slower than copy pass for N=2
-    - Unicode (65,536 counts): 32.000x slower for N = 2
+        + Unicode (65,536 counts): 32.000x slower for N = 2

-* Observation 2.
+    - Observation 2.
 Huge number of small subarrays because of recursion

-* Improvement
+    - Improvement

         1. Cutoff to insertion sort for small subarrays

+    - Number of characters examined

+        + MSD examines just enough characters to sort the keys
+        + Number of characters examined depends on keys
+        + Can be sublinear in input size

 * Disadvantage of MSD string sort
     - ACcess memory "randomly" (cache inefficient)